Mickey's 60th Birthday

-Mickey's 60th Birthday is a 1988 American live-action/animated television special broadcast on The Magical World of Disney on November 13, 1988 on NBC.
+Mickey's 60th Birthday is an American live-action/animated television special broadcast on The Magical World of Disney on November 13, 1988 on NBC.
 As the title suggests, it was produced for the 60th anniversary of the Mickey Mouse character.
 Like Who Framed Roger Rabbit (which had been recently released at the time), much of the footage featured in the film is live-action with newly made animation (although some of the animation used for some scenes was made from existing footage) provided by Murakami-Wolf-Swenson.
-It was rebroadcast on Disney Channel Europe on November 18, 2008 to celebrate the 20th anniversary of the special, as well as Mickey's 80th birthday.
+It was rebroadcast on Disney Channel Europe on November 18, 2008, to celebrate the 20th anniversary of the special, as well as Mickey's 80th birthday.

 As an NBC spectacular, the special features the cast of several contemporary NBC television shows, including Family Ties, Cheers, Hunter, L.A.
 Law and The Cosby Show.

 Plot

-Mickey Mouse's 60th Birthday special is being taped and as his appearance in the show draws to a close, Mickey (voiced by Wayne Allwine) finds himself trying to decide how he should present himself to his audience.
-Rummaging through an old trunk, he finds the magic hat from The Sorcerer's Apprentice segment of Fantasia and considers using it, but he is warned by an evil sorcerer (voiced by Peter Cullen) who owns the hat (who was not Yen Sid) that he shouldn't be using other people's magic when he has his own, which Mickey initially doesn't understand.
-With that in mind, Mickey goes out on stage along with his birthday cake, provided by Roger Rabbit (voiced by Charles Fleischer), who realizes that he placed a stick of dynamite on the cake instead of a candle.
+Mickey Mouse's 60th Birthday special is being taped and as his appearance in the show draws to a close, Mickey finds himself trying to decide how he should present himself to his audience.
+Rummaging through an old trunk, he finds the magic hat from The Sorcerer's Apprentice segment of Fantasia and considers using it, but he is warned by a sorcerer who owns the hat (who is not Yen Sid) that he should not be using other people's magic when he has his own, which Mickey initially does not understand.
+With that in mind, Mickey goes out on stage along with his birthday cake, provided by Roger Rabbit, who realizes that he placed a stick of dynamite on the cake instead of a candle.
 In his attempt to put the dynamite out, Roger ends up destroying the set, which prompts Mickey to use the magic from the hat to repair the damage.
 The audience screams for more and Mickey agrees to do so, but when he does, he suddenly vanishes.

-The sorcerer, annoyed that Mickey disobeyed his warning, decides to teach the Mouse how to find his own kind of magic, by casting a spell on him in which anyone he runs into fails to recognize him as Mickey Mouse.
-The Mouse is then returned to the real world, where he's found by Andy Keaton of Family Ties, who mistakenly believes him to be a good impression of the real thing.
-Andy shows Mickey off to Mallory and Jennifer, but when they're not convinced, and even Andy turns him down, to Mickey's dismay.
+The sorcerer, annoyed that Mickey disobeyed his warning and also seeing that he did not understand what he meant, decides to teach the Mouse how to find his own kind of magic, by casting a spell on him in which anyone he runs into fails to recognize him as Mickey Mouse; the spell can only be broken once Mickey finds his own magic.
+The Mouse is then returned to the real world, where he is found by Andy Keaton of Family Ties, who mistakenly believes him to be a good impression of the real thing.
+Andy shows Mickey off to Mallory and Jennifer, but when they are not convinced, and even Andy turns him down, to Mickey's dismay.
 He later goes to the bar from Cheers, only to realize he has no money to buy himself a drink.
 He then sings the "Happy Birthday" song to Rebecca Howe, cheering her up so much that she takes him out to dinner and a movie.